Ash2002-dev/Netflix_Movies_and_TV_Shows/README.md

 ### Data Source
 The dashboard is built using data sourced from a Netflix dataset available on Kaggle.
 The dataset includes information on Netflix titles, user interactions, and revenue performance.
 The dataset is provided in the repository for convenience.

+### Prerequisites

+- Power BI Desktop: Download Power BI Desktop
+- Dataset: The dataset is included in the repository under the Data folder.

+## Author
+ASHISH HALIJOL

 ### Technologies Used:

 - Power BI: For data visualization and dashboard development.